kubernetes-sigs/azuredisk-csi-driver/deploy/example/cloning/README.md

 outfile
 ```

-### Use volume cloning to copy a new disk with different sku
+### Use volume cloning feature to create a copy of a disk with a different SKU
->  disk sku change could be from LRS to ZRS, standard to premium, while cross zone or region is not supported
+> The disk SKU change can be from LRS to ZRS, from standard to premium, however cross-zone and cross-region changes are not supported.

- - Make sure application is not writing data to source disk
+ - Before proceeding, ensure that the application is not writing data to the source disk.
- - Delete existing storage class referenced by source disk PVC
+ - Delete the existing storage class that is referenced by the source disk PVC.
- - Create a new storage class with desired `skuName` value
+ - Create a new storage class with the desired `skuName` value.
- - Follow steps above to create a new cloned PVC with new sku.
+ - Follow the steps outlined above to create a new cloned PVC with the new SKU